Kids these days need a health boost and DHA may be it

 DHA and sleep

 A new study also found that kids who have higher levels of DHA sleep better, which could be linked to not only the improved learning skills, but also the behavioral issues.
-(Imagine how hard it is for you to function after a night spent tossing and turning.
-Kids are no different.)

 As part of the study from Oxford University in England – the first to link sleep and fatty acids in healthy kids children who took omega-3 DHA supplements for 16 weeks slept nearly an hour longer per night than those who didn’t, and also reported fewer waking episodes.
 (Ref.
 3)